 Must Read: Where to buy bitcoins in Kenya

 Bitcoin mining is the process of adding transaction records to Bitcoin’s public ledger of past transactions or blockchain.
 This ledger of recent sales is called the blockchain as it is a chain of blocks.
 The blockchain serves to confirm purchases to the rest of the network as having taken place.

-To distinguish legitimate bitcoin transactions, bitcoin nodes use the blockchain.
+Distinguishing legitimate bitcoin transactions from illegitimate, bitcoin nodes use the blockchain.
 This, in short, avoids used coins from being reused.
-Bitcoin is still a largely untapped business idea in Kenya.
+Bitcoin is still a mostly untapped business idea in Kenya.